bjones1/CodeChat/docs/tutorial.rst

 One important note: when referring to files in subdirectories, a forward slash **MUST** be used, even on Windows.
 That is, use ``CodeChat/filename``, not ``CodeChat\filename``.
 Sphinx supports many other `markup constructs <http://sphinx-doc.org/markup/index.html>`_ as well.

 Creating a new Sphinx project
 =============================
-To create a new Sphinx project, copy the files in the `Sphinx template directory <https://github.com/bjones1/CodeChat/tree/master/CodeChat/sphinx_template>`_, available from :file:`{location of unzipped CodeChat files}/CodeChat/sphinx_template`, to a new directory.
+To create a new Sphinx project, copy the files in the `Sphinx template directory <https://github.com/bjones1/CodeChat_system/tree/master/CodeChat_Server/CodeChat_Server/templates/sphinx>`_ to a new directory.
 Open the file ``index.rst`` in this new directory; the new project is ready and will render.

 Next, create a new file and save it with the ``.rst`` extension in the empty directory you created.
 Add some content to this file, including at least one heading, but notice that it generates a warning in the log window.
 To fix this, include it in your Sphinx project: in ``index.rst`` add it to your ``toctree`` directive.
 Assuming the name of the file you created was ``demo.rst``, the syntax is::